-Whilst glass and aluminium can be recycled an infinite number of times, paper and plastic cannot.
-When paper is recycled, the fibres that hold the paper together break down which means paper can only be recycled between 4 and 6 times.
+Whilst glass and aluminum can be recycled an infinite number of times, paper and plastic cannot.
+When paper is recycled, the fibers that hold the paper together break down which means paper can only be recycled between 4 and 6 times.

-For plastic, which makes up the vast majority of our recycling, often this can only be recycled once into the same item.
+Plastic, which makes up the vast majority of our recycling, often can only be recycled once into the same item.
 After that, it can sometimes be re-purposed into other products such as fabric and carpets.
 The problem with plastic is that it doesn’t decompose well.
 Ultimately, plastic ends up in landfill or our oceans and takes between 400 and 1000 years to break down.

 What can we do?

-The bottom line is we all need to actually REDUCE the amount of waste we produce.
-Mending items rather than replacing them.
+The bottom line is we all need to REDUCE the amount of waste we produce.
+Repairing items rather than replacing them.
 Upcycling our waste where possible and recycling everything we can is extremely important.
-However, none of our waste actually ever disappears, so ultimately, we all need to cut down on our waste in order to preserve our planets resouces and help build a greener more sustainable future.
+However, none of our waste ever disappears, so ultimately, we all need to cut down on our waste to preserve our planet's resources and help build a greener more sustainable future.